LouisXB/LouisXB.github.io/_posts/2023-11-17-cloud-security-analyst.md

 In this blog I'll be detailing a recent project I completed using Microsoft Azure.

 ### Tools Used:
-Azure Sentinel (SIEM), Log Analystics wWrkspace, Azure Virtual Machine, Powershell
+Azure Sentinel (SIEM), Log Analystics Workspace, Azure Virtual Machine, Powershell

 In the ever-evolving landscape of cybersecurity, understanding the tactics of threat actors is crucial.
 One innovative approach is the use of honeypots - decoy systems designed to lure and analyze unauthorized access attempts.
 In this blog, I'll share my journey of creating a honeypot VM (Virtual Machine) in Microsoft Azure to capture